 The university defines demonstrating a competency (a grade of "pass") as a grade equivalent to a "B" or better (3.0 on a 4-point scale).
+WGU does not calculate a GPA.
 Students receive a mark of "pass" or "not passed" on their permanent academic record for any courses for which they enroll in a term, regardless of whether they attempt an assessment.
-Students who are withdrawn from the university or course before term completion may receive a "withdrawn" grade.
 A course with a grade of "not passed" or "withdrawn" is considered as a failed course and is counted against SAP.